- Swedish Railway Models

 - Vollmer has produced a model of Nurnburg signal cabin (art # 5732) which would not need much effort to modify to look Swedish.

-- TeknoBygg has produced not a model of a signal cabin, but a model of the small platform-mounted frame, the so called, “Ställverksapparat!”
+- TeknoBygg has not produced a model of a signal cabin, but a model of the small platform-mounted frame, the so called, “Ställverksapparat!”

 - WinterZone has produced a more modern platform mounted Ställverksapparat.